Rayshel/alx-pre_course/0x01-git/README.md

-I love coding so much
+I'm learning so much from the ALX Software Engineering Program